CSCfi/hpc-container-wrapper/README.md

 ## instcont

-- It's not possible to mask an installation on disk using the

-Technically updating masked disk installations is not an issue, but let's not do that...
+Technically updating masked disk installations is not an issue, but let's not do that until there is a specific request.